lilianhabib/pe-projects/journal.md

 ## 01.2.2022
-## Lesson 189:Personal Site pro: Work Days
+## Lesson 190: Personal Site pro: Work Days
 ### Standup
 * What is one thing you learned yesterday?
 * Is there anything you are excited to learn?